 Imagine you wanted a headline that was set to fill the width of the screen.
 To accomplish this, you would set a font-size in vw.
 That size will scale with the browser’s width.

 While vh and vm are always related to the viewport height and width, respectively, vmin and vmax are related to the maximum or minimum of those widths and heights, depending on which is smaller and larger.
 For example, if the browser was set to 1100px wide and the 700px tall, 1vmin would be 7px and 1vmax would be 11px.
 However, if the width was set to 800px and the height set to 1080px, vmin would be equal to 8px while vmax would be set to 10.8px.
+So, when might you use these values?
+Imagine you need an element that is always visible on screen.
+Using a height and width set to a vmin value below 100 would enable this.
+For example, a square element that always touches at least two sides of the screen might be defined like this:

 1